U.S. attorney general orders release of more federal inmates due to coronavirus pandemic

 “For all inmates whom you deem suitable candidates for home confinement, you are directed to immediately process them for transfer and then immediately transfer them following a 14-day quarantine,” Barr directed the BOP in a memo released late Friday.

+U.S. House Judiciary Committee Chairman Jerrold Nadler cheered Barr’s order on Friday, saying it was a much-needed action to help lower the prison population amid the pandemic.

+“This is a positive development, and I urge appropriate and swift use of this power,” Nadler said in a statement.

-Reporting by Sarah N. Lynch; Editing by Sandra Maler and Leslie Adler
+Reporting by Sarah N. Lynch; Editing by Sandra Maler, Leslie Adler and Jane Wardell